jeremyjosol/ASnowballsChanceInHell/README.md

 * _Blender_

 ## Prerequisites

-> Before you can work with this project in Unity, you'll need to have Unity installed and set up.
-Follow these steps to get started:
+* _Unity_

 #### 1. Installing Unity:
-  > If you don't have Unity installed, follow these steps to get it up and running:
+ > You'll need to have Unity installed and set up.
+If you don't, follow these steps to get started:

    a.
 Download Unity Hub:
   - Go to the [Unity Hub](https://unity.com/download) download page and download the Unity Hub installer for your operating system.
   - Install Unity Hub by running the downloaded installer and following the on-screen instructions.

    b.
-Setting Up Unity:
+Set Up Unity:
   - Open Unity Hub after installation.

   - Click the 'Installs' tab in Unity Hub.